CTUAvastLab/Mill.jl/docs/src/examples/gnn.md

 nothing # hide
 ```

-As it is the case with whole `Mill`, even this graph neural network is properly integrated with [`Flux.jl`](https://fluxml.ai) ecosystem and suports automatic differentiation:
+As it is the case with whole [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl), even this graph
+neural network is properly integrated with [`Flux.jl`](https://fluxml.ai) ecosystem and suports
+automatic differentiation:

 ```@example gnn
 zd = 4